Pre-explosion helium shell flash in type Ia supernovae: Discussion and Summary

 In recent studies \cite{Deckersetal2022} estimate that SNe Ia with early flux excess, such as SN~2015bq \citep{LiZhangDaietal2022}, amount to $\simeq 18 \pm 11 \%$ of all SNe Ia at redshift of $z<0.07$, and \cite{Mageeetal2022} estimate this fraction to be $\simeq 28 \pm 11 \%$.
 My conclusion is that the inflated envelope and mass ejection by LTP/VLTP events might at most account for a very small fraction of SNe Ia with early flux excess.

 \cite{Deckersetal2022} also find that SNe Ia with early flux excess originate from younger stellar populations.
 This, and the early flux excess in some super-Chandrasekhar SNe Ia (e.g., SN~2020hvf; \citealt{Jiangetal2021}), might suggest that some early flux excess SNe Ia come from the CD scenario.
 The CD scenario can account for super-Chandrasekhar SNe Ia and can explain a short CEE to explosion delay time ($t_{\rm CEED}$; \citealt{Soker2022Delay}).
 Therefore, it is possible that the CD scenario might account for early flux excess in some SNe Ia, but not by LTP/VLTP.
 Either the early flux excess results from ejecta-CSM collision like in other SN Ia scenarios (e.g., \citealt{RaskinKasen2013, Levanonetal2015, Kromeretal2016, PiroMorozova2016}), or the explosion mixes $^{56}$Ni to the outer regions of the SN ejecta as in some other SN Ia scenarios (e.g., \citealt{PiroMorozova2016, Jiangetal2018}).
 The CSM might be gas from the planetary nebula that falls back towards the remnant.
-The fallback process requires further study.
+The fallback process requires further study. { In a very recent paper \cite{Ashalletal2022} suggest that in some cases Doppler shift of high velocity gas can account for blue flux excess.
+This process is relevant also to the CD scenario. }

 The helium burning during the core-WD merger in the CD scenario, and in rare cases in an LTP/VLTP, nucleosynthesises the radioactive isotope $^{44}$Ti, like helium burning in the DDet scenario (e.g., \citealt{Royetal2022}).
 In most SNe Ia according to the CD scenario, as I found above, LTP/VLTP does not take place.
 As well, most explosions take place more than a thousand years after merger.
 Because the radioactive isotope $^{44}$Ti has a half-life of 60 years I do not expect the presence of more $^{44}$Ti than what the explosion by deflagration to detonation transition predicts (see comparison between models by, e.g, \citealt{Trojaetal2014}).
 Recent studies suggest that most SNe Ia contain small masses of $^{44}$Ti, as the deflagration to detonation transition predicts or less (e.g., \citealt{Lopezetal2015,Weinbergeretal2020}).
 In rare cases the explosion takes place hundreds of years after merger.
 Then there might be some extra $^{44}$Ti.
 In these cases there is a close CSM because of the short delay from the CEE to explosion (short $t_{\rm CEED}$).
 In the very rare cases of LTP/VLTP that triggers a SN Ia or take place a short time before the SN Ia explosion, I expect to find a somewhat larger $^{44}$Ti mass than what the deflagration to detonation transition predicts.